isturdy/stencil/README.md

 In all contexts, Stencil reserves doubled and tripled angle brackets ('<<') and pipes ('|').
 If at least two consecutive angle brackets are needed within the text, add two; '<<<<' becomes '<<', '<<<<<' '<<<', and so on.
 Pipes also are escaped by adding two additional pipes.

+For disambiguation, variable names may not begin with '?', '%', '@', '!', '$', '&', fewer than three pipes, or fewer than four closing angle brackets.

 Substitutions
 -------------